 Oh yeah, he is.

 Anyway, getting back to my main point: of course Apple is going to deny all this, because they can.
-I hate to say it, but Digital Music News set them up for an easy denial like amateurs, because [Apple] basically said “all downloads won’t be terminated within two years.”
+I hate to say it, but Digital Music News set them up for an easy denial like amateurs.
+Because [Apple] basically said “all downloads won’t be terminated within two years”.
 [DMN] framed this as a yes-or-no question, and if you know anything about politics or have spent any time inside the Beltway then you definitely know the easiest thing to deny is a very concrete black-and-white statement.
-Because if you deny this, you’re just denying that black-and-white statement, not the broader aspects or broader initiatives that are being undertaken.
+Because if you deny this, you’re just denying that black-and-white statement.
+NOT the broader initiatives that are being undertaken.

 “It’s going to die one way or another.”